-The final admissions cycle reapplicants will be considered for the Public Health Major is Fall 2016.
-Effective Spring 2017, interested students may only apply to the major once.
-We will no longer accept re-applications to the Public Health major beginning Spring 2017.
+Interested students may only apply to the major once.
 Thus, it is important you make your application as strong as possible.

-Students who intend to double major in Public Health are highly discouraged given the competitive nature of the program.
-If you have declared another major, you are encouraged to pursue the new summer Global Public Health Minor.
+If you have declared another major, you are encouraged to pursue the summer Global Public Health Minor.
 If, however, you still would like to apply as a double major, you are encouraged to complete PB HLTH 150B or PB HLTH 150D for a letter grade during the summer before applying to the major.
 Please note, PB HLTH 150B and 150D is restricted to declared Public Health majors during the academic year.
 Be aware that taking Public Health core classes does not guarantee your admission into the major.
 If you apply to the Public Health major as a double major, you are required to address the following in your application: why you are double majoring, how your two majors, specifically, will prepare you for a career related to Public Health, and how you will manage the workload for multiple majors, i.e. time conflicts of required courses.

 Non-transfer students must apply to the major by the end of their fifth semester in attendance at UC Berkeley.
 It is strongly recommended that students apply by the end of their fourth semester.
 We will not accept applications from graduating seniors or from students who are 6 terms and above, even if it’s not the student’s first major.
 There are no exceptions.
 Transfer students must apply by the end of their first semester in attendance at UC Berkeley.

-Although there is no minimum GPA requirement for applying to the major, it is highly unlikely that students will be successful applicants with a prerequisite GPA below 2.75.
+Although there is no minimum GPA requirement for applying to the major, the most successful applicants have a prerequisite GPA above 2.75.